softwarenerd/TSNAtomicFlag/README.md

 TSNAtomicFlag
 =============

-TSNAtomicFlag is a thread-safe boolean for use in multi-threaded applications.
+TSNAtomicFlag is a thread-safe boolean.

     TSNAtomicFlag * atomicFlag = [[TSNAtomicFlag alloc] init];
     if ([atomicFlag trySet])